OhYash/KnowledgeDay/_posts/2020-10-26-extradition-bill.md

 Welcome to issue 29 of Knowledge•Day.
 I've got news.

 I attempted to do a podcast!
-Posted on [Aureal](https://play.google.com/store/apps/details?id=co.titandlt.auditory) which is an exciting new Podcast app.
+Posted on [Aureal](https://cutt.ly/lgEXwVf) ([Google Play](https://cutt.ly/GgEXeYo)) which is an exciting new Podcast app.
 Go check it out and share it if you like, means a lot to me <3

 ![KD Podcast in Aureal]({{site.baseurl}}/assets/img/kd_in_aureal.jpeg)